Why Do I Feel Invisible in My Family?

 • emotionally alone even while surrounded by family

-Sometimes this invisibility is subtle and difficult to describe.
-Other times it becomes a deep and painful experience that continues long into adulthood.
-People may later struggle with:
+Sometimes this invisibility is subtle and difficult to recognize.
+Other times it becomes a painful experience that continues into adulthood, contributing to low self-worth, people-pleasing, emotional numbness, loneliness, difficulty expressing needs, fear of taking up space, or feeling unseen in relationships.

 Family Constellations explores how emotional neglect, trauma, family roles, and unresolved family dynamics may continue shaping relationships and self-worth later in life.